mozilla-ai/lm-buddy/docs/source/index.rst

-.. lm-buddy documentation master file, created by sphinx-quickstart on Thu Feb  8 10:29:15 2024.
+..
+LM Buddy documentation master file, created by sphinx-quickstart on Thu Feb  8 10:29:15 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to the documentation!
 ====================================
-`lm-buddy` is a library of tools for managing the finetuning and evaluation lifecycle of open-source large language models, using YAML-based configs and CLI primitives as input to jobs for Ray on Kubernetes.
+LM Buddy is a library of tools for managing the finetuning and evaluation lifecycle of open-source large language models, using YAML-based configs and CLI primitives as input to jobs for Ray on Kubernetes.

 Getting Started